 Scaffolds are provided to enable all children to make progress from their starting points to achieve the learning objective.
 They are temporary supports to help children learn difficult tasks.
 Scaffolds may be resources in the learning environment, word banks, mathematical/concrete apparatus, cue cards, checklists, questions, oracy strategies and models provided by the teacher.
-They are never worksheets at BPS - we do not use worksheets.
-We do not use published materials from well-known websites (e.g. Twinkle).
+Ready-made resources should be used after careful thought and only where they help enhance the learning for pupils.
+This includes the use of worksheets in lessons.
 We plan for independence for all our learners and ensure that models support the initial learning and scaffolds support the learner's progress from their unique starting point to achieve the intended learning for all.